Planning Your Visit

 Visiting The International Museum of World War II is a unique experience.
 You will see the most comprehensive collection of World War II artifacts, letters and documents in the world.
 More than 7,500 pieces are on display, integrating the human, political and military stories of the global war.
 It is an intense, emotional experience.
 Many durable artifacts can be handled, and touched.
 Note that all guns in the Museum are inoperable and cannot be made to fire.

 During the school year, we give priority to the many school groups who want to visit.
 As our present building is not large enough to accommodate both school groups and other visitors at the same time, we have had to make some scheduling adjustments.

 On Fridays and Saturdays, we are open 9 AM to 4 PM for general visitors on a first come, first served basis.
 You do not need to schedule your visit ahead of time.
 You do need to fill out a waiver beforehand and bring an I.D.

-We will be open for visitors on Wednesday, December 27th and Thursday, December 28th.
-We will be closed for visitors on October 20 and December 1.
+Note that we will be open for visitors on Friday, November 24, Wednesday, December 27th and Thursday, December 28th.
+We will be closed for visitors on December 1.